Pseudo-range multilateration: Sensitivity of accuracy to vehicle-station geometry

 While the performance of all navigation and surveillance systems depends upon the user's location relative to the stations, multilateration systems are more sensitive to the user-station geometry than are most systems.
 To illustrate, consider a hypothetical two-station surveillance system that monitors the location of a railroad locomotive along a straight stretch of track—a one dimensional situation $(d=1)$.
 The locomotive carries a transmitter and the track is straight in both directions beyond the stretch that's monitored.
-For convenience, let the system origin be mid-way between the stations; then $TDOA = 0$ occurs at the origin.
+For convenience, let the system origin be mid-way between the stations; then TDOA = 0 occurs at the origin.

 Such a system would work well when a locomotive is between the two stations.
 When in motion, a locomotive moves directly toward one station and directly away from the other.
-If a locomotive is distance $\Delta$ away from the origin, in the absence of measurement errors, the TDOA would be $TDOA=\pm 2 \, \Delta / \, c$ (where $c$ is the known wave propagation speed).
-Thus, (ignoring the scale-factor $c$) the amount of displacement is doubled in the TDOA.
+If a locomotive is distance Δ away from the origin, in the absence of measurement errors, the TDOA would be $\mathrm{TDOA} = \pm \frac{2\Delta}c$ (where c is the known wave propagation speed).
+Thus, (ignoring the scale-factor c) the amount of displacement is doubled in the TDOA.
 If true ranges were measured instead of pseudo-ranges, the measurement difference would be identical.

 However, this one-dimensional pseudo-range system would not work at all when a locomotive is not between the two stations.
 In either extension region, if a locomotive moves between two transmissions, necessarily away from both stations, the TDOA would not change.
 In the absence of errors, the changes in the two TOAs would perfectly cancel in forming the TDOA.
 In the extension regions, the system would always indicate that a locomotive was at the nearer station, regardless of its actual position.
 In contrast, a system that measures true ranges would function in the extension regions exactly as it does when the locomotive is between the stations.
 This one-dimensional system provides an extreme example of a multilateration system's service area.